Halley-Software/halley.js/README.md

 - Fix bug that doesnt allow use global middlewares and local middleware simultaneously (in method `makeSuitable` validation)

-## By the halley.js unique author at the moment - Raxabi <openhalleysoftware@gmail.com>
+## By the halley.js unique author / contributor at the moment - Raxabi <openhalleysoftware@gmail.com>